KisangaDavid/DKBlog/src/data/blog-posts/roosterRiddle.md

 Since the winning move must result in a position with a nim-sum of 0 (lemma #2), you will always win!
 <br /> <br />
-If you found this breakdown interesesting and would like to learn more, check out the [Wikipedia page on Nim!](https://en.wikipedia.org/wiki/Nim)
+If you found this breakdown interesting and would like to learn more, check out the [Wikipedia page on Nim!](https://en.wikipedia.org/wiki/Nim)

 <br />